 Although almonds are 50% fat and pretty dense in calorie count, almond milk is a low-calorie beverage.

-This means that you can drink quite a large amount without thinking of weight gain.
+This means you can drink quite a large amount without considering.
 It is also nutrient rich, which takes care of your nutrient needs without the additional calories.